 Degrees and Certifications:

 Hello and welcome to another school year at Highland Park Senior High School!
 I’m looking forward to getting to know each of you and sharing my love of learning and thinking with you!
-On this site you will find information about myself, your specific class (schedule, links, syllibi), and contact information.
+On this site you will find information about myself, an overview of courses, and contact information.

 About Mrs. Corbett

 I graduated from Bloomington Kennedy High School in 1998 and then spent two years at St. Mary's University in Winona, MN where I played on their inaugural women's hockey team.
 I then transferred to and eventually graduated from St. Cloud State University in 2003 with a bachelor's degree in both Mathematics and Meteorology.
 I then spent two years volunteering full time with Twin Cities Habitat for Humanity through AmeriCorps.
 After that I received my license through the University of Minnesota's post-baccalaureate program, and completed my Masters in Education there in 2009 and my CTE licensure in 2012.
 Outside of teaching, I enjoy being active and outside and spending time with my husband and kids.
 Some of my favorite activies are running, skiing, biking, camping, hiking, and gardening.
 I still even play hockey!
 I have a daughter, Addie, who now goes to HPSH, and a son, Max, who keeps us busy with his soccer, hockey, and baseball schedules!

 Class Sessions and Overviews